Germany–India relations: Official visits by German presidents and chancellors

+Chancellor of Germany Helmut Kohl visited India in 1986 and 1993.

+Starting with German Chancellor Gerhard Schröder visiting India in 2001, annual meetings took place between the two countries.

 In 2008, German Chancellor Angela Merkel made an official visit to India that led to the signing of several agreements expanding bilateral co-operation in commerce, science, technology and defence.

+Every two years since 2011 Indo-German intergovernmental consultations (IGC) have been held; this is a unique mode of dialouge for India.
 In 2013, German Chancellor Angela Merkel led a German delegation which included German Federal Ministers of Transport, Building & Urban Development, Interior, Defence, Education & Research, Parliamentary State Secretary for Environment, Nature Conservation, and Nuclear safety; to the Second India-Germany Intergovernmental Consultations in New Delhi.